 ASC is an annual event that aims to enlighten science-talented youths through discussions and dialogues with top scholars and technologists in the world and to promote the international friendship and cooperation among the best young students of the next generation in Asia.

-As part of its effort to promote STEM education in the region, The HEAD Foundation is sponsoring the visit of a Nobel laureate to the camp and science excursions for the camp participants.
+As part of its effort to promote STEM education in the region, The HEAD Foundation sponsored the visit of a Nobel laureate to the camp and science excursions for the camp participants.
 THF’s Managing Director, Mr. Yu-Book Lim and Director of Operations & Development, Mr. C.D.
 Liang attended the opening ceremony of the camp in Kampar, Malaysia to provide support to the camp.